mlcommons/ck/README.md

 | iOS           | TBD | TBD |

-Please follow [this guide](https://cKnowledge.io/docs/getting-started/ck-installation.html) to install CK SDK on your platform.
+Please follow [this guide](https://cKnowledge.io/docs/getting-started/ck-installation.html) to install the CK SDK on your platform.